wakim/kotlin-mvp-starter/README.md

  - JDK 7
  - Android Studio 2.0 or higher
+ - Kotlin Plugin 1.0.2 or higher

 ---

 ## Setup the project

 1. Install the dependencies above
-2. `$ git clone https://github.com/wakim/rxjava-dagger2-retrofit-project-template.git` - Clone the project
+2. `$ git clone https://github.com/wakim/kotlin-rxjava-dagger2-retrofit-project-template.git` - Clone the project
-3. `$ cd rxjava-dagger2-retrofit-project-template` - Go into the project folder
+3. `$ cd kotlin-rxjava-dagger2-retrofit-project-template` - Go into the project folder
 4. Open Android Studio
 5. Click "Import project (Eclipse ADT, Gradle, etc.)"
 6. Build the project to see if everything is working fine